swapnilp9819/NYC-Rideshare-Analysis/README.md

 To replicate this analysis:
 1. Clone this repository.
 2. Ensure Apache Spark and required libraries are installed.
-3. Execute the Spark scripts provided in the `scripts` folder.
+3. Execute the provided Spark scripts.